-Hellebores are reliable to flower every year once established with little or no attention.
+Hellebores are reliable and flower every year once established with little or no attention.
 They self seed freely, forming a new seedling near the parent plant which will flower after two or three years a process which over time creates clumps of Hellebores( image above left) which look good in a natural or woodland setting.

 Most but not all Helleborus are fully hardy and will grow reliably year after year.
 Some Helleborus × hybridus are borderline which means they may need winter protection especially in more exposed gardens.